 1. Student's Application

-Eligible students are invited to submit their applications by COB, 20 August 2021.
+Eligible students are invited to submit their applications by COB, 21 August 2022.
+For more information, click here.

 2. Company's Project Application

-Companies are invited to submit their project proposals by COB, 20 September 2021.
+Companies are invited to submit their project proposals by COB, 21 August 2022.
+For more information, click here.

 3. Speed-Dating Event

-DIN Internship “Speed-dating” Event will be attended by industry, PhD students, and supervisors to match teams.
-The tentative date for this event is 7 October 2021.
+DIN Internship “Speed-dating” event will be attended by industry and PhD students to find internship matches.
+The tentative date for this event is 22 September 2022.

 The agreements between industry partners and universities will be signed.
 DIN will transfer internship funding to student supervisors.